cdl-geneseo/geneseo-dictionary/R/Roofied.md

 # Roofied

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Roofied

 Created by  Unknown User (ram19), last modified by  Unknown User (lm23) on Apr 29, 2015

 (v.)
 To drug someone without his/her knowledge.Ex.
 I can't believe he roofied that girl.(Miller, N-R, 2012) This entry is not Geneseo specific (Major 2015).